marmal88/Hotel-Bookings/README.md

 ## D. Pipeline Flow Information

-As far as possible, the intent was to use a similar data pipeline for all three models to increase model reusability.
-However, during the feature engineering phase a similar pipeline could not be used across the different models.
-Hence I decided to optimize for the feature engineering steps that could get the best results from the different models.
+As far as possible, the intent was to use a similar data pipeline for all three models to increase pipeline reusability, and to serve as a common baseline to compare the different models.
+However, during the feature engineering phase a similar pipeline across the three different models would have had higher computational cost (e.g. tree models need to work harder when computing sparse data).
+Hence I decided to optimize for the feature engineering steps that could get the best results in terms of both evaluation metrics and time from the different models.

 Hence, the overall pipeline was built to create a common preprocessing step while using sklearn's inbuilt pipeline to do the feature engineering.
 Overall pipeline is as below:
 | Step | File Location |Purpose |